 Raindrops drizzled down as we set off along the flat, dirt pathway towards the so-called “Cave of the Stone Sepulchre,” but on this tour the weather was of little concern.
 That’s because only five minutes into our walk we arrived at the first water crossing, and the only way to get to the other side was to swim.
-With all of our clothes on.

 The stream is typically only waist-height, but being the rainy season the water level had risen.
 Given my 5-foot-3 frame, I had no choice but to grip the rope connecting the two shorelines and plunge into the cold pool, gasping for air and giggling at the shock of it as I awkwardly swam across.
 And that, my friends, is when I knew we were in for a wild ride.

 There were two more such crossings during our 45-minute walk before we finally made it to Actun Tunichil Muknal, and were rewarded with the sight of a brilliant turquoise pool edged with big boulders and lush greenery beckoning us to its entrance like a secret cove.

-I began to shiver as we made our way inside, the temperature dropping as we lost the sunlight.
+I began shivering as we made our way inside, the temperature dropping as we lost the sunlight.
 I may be Canadian and live in a place that regularly dips to -20 celcius, but that doesn’t mean I ever get used to being cold.
 Noticing my chattering teeth and goosebumps, Hugh laughed and exclaimed, “you could be Belizian!”

 It was incredible to think about how most of the metres-high formations had been around since likely the beginning of time, knowing it takes them a thousand years to grow just 10 centimetres.

 Despite the dim surroundings, it was still easy to see the remnants of what the Mayans had left behind in this natural museum: ancient artifacts like urns, ceramics and stoneware, some shattered, others so perfect it looked like they had just been used yesterday.

 While many of the artifacts have been uncovered thanks to the meticulous work of archaeologists, others surfaced due to natural causes such as major storms, which swept away the top layer of sediment revealing treasures underneath.

 “It’s not a matter of are they there, but how many there are.”

 Over the next three hours we continued to wind through the maze of tunnels and dry chambers, sometimes swimming, other times scampering up seven-foot-high boulders like rock climbers or squeezing through a tight space between cave walls.
-Hugh kept a watchful eye on us the whole time, warning us not to get too confident in the cave.

 Despite its moniker, the original gender and age of the skeleton is still up for debate though it’s commonly thought to be an 18-year-old woman.
 Regardless, the bones are incredibly well-preserved and have calcified, resulting in the sparkling appearance that earned it its nickname.

 Like all of the other artifacts in the cave, we were able to get within an arm’s reach of the Crystal Maiden which made me feel Indiana Jones in Raiders of the Lost Ark.
 I mean, how many people get to come that close to priceless relics without a single barricade or security guard in the way?

 When our sopping-wet selves finally made it back to the base, we arrived to find lunch spread out before us, complete with rum punch.
 Raising our glasses in the air, we toasted to our epic day exploring Belize’s Actun Tunichil Muknal cave, one of the only places in the world where adventure meets Mayan sacrifices.

-How to get there: ATM is a one hour drive from San Ignacio, and there are a handful of tour companies in town offering the excursion for about $100 USD per person including the fabulous MayaWalk Tours.
+How to get there and ATM cave tour cost: ATM is a one hour drive from San Ignacio, and there are a handful of tour companies in town offering the excursion for about $100 USD per person including the fabulous MayaWalk Tours.

 What to wear: You are going to get absolutely soaked, no way around it, so don’t bother wearing anything fancy.
 Men should wear swim trunks and a shirt, while women will want to wear a swimsuit under capri leggings or shorts, and a top.
 Bring a thick pair of black socks, as there is one section of the cave where visitors aren’t allowed to wear shoes.
-For footwear, a pair of sporty sandals like KEENs work best, but running shoes are also acceptable.

 What to bring: Sunscreen, bug repellent and a water bottle are key for the walk through the jungle, and guests will want to bring a towel and change of clothes.